GeneZC/GeneZC/README.md

 ### Recent Activities

+* Nov.
+29th, 2021.
+Glad to join the Elite Ph.D.
+Program at BIT.
 * July 30th, 2021.
 One paper got accepted to [NLPCC 2021](http://tcci.ccf.org.cn/conference/2021/).
 * May 5th, 2021.
 One short paper got accepted to Findings of [ACL 2021](https://2021.aclweb.org/).
 * Jan.
 20th, 2021.
 Awarded with XIAOMI scholarship.